 The Company participates in the Group-wide risk management framework of Provident Financial plc.
-Details of the Group's risk management framework together with the Group's principal risks and uncertainties are set out in the annual report and financial statements of Provident Financial plc.
+Details of the Group's risk management framework together with the Group's principal risks and uncertainties are set out in the annual report and financial statements of Provident Financial plc, which does not form part of this report.

-Statement regarding section 172 Companies Act 2006
+Statement regarding section 172 of the Companies Act 2006